ibm-cloud-docs/vmwaresolutions/cr/cr_addingclusters.md

 ##### vSAN license
 {: #cr_addingclusters-vsan-storage-lic}

 Use the IBM-provided VMware license for the vSAN component by selecting **Include with purchase**.

 Bring Your Own License (BYOL) is no longer supported except for migrations or upgrades of existing BYOL clusters.
-Only select **I will provide** and enter your own license key if you are performing an upgrade or migration of an existing BYOL cluster.
+Select **I will provide** or **Use existing license** and enter your own license key only if you are performing an upgrade or migration of an existing BYOL cluster.
+{: important}

+The **Use existing license** option is available only if you are using a BYOL vSAN license for your instance.
+When the option is enabled, you can select the existing license only if the instance has enough capacity for the additional hosts.

 If your initial cluster was a vSAN cluster, any additional vSAN clusters use the same vSAN license and have the same configuration as the initial one.
 This behavior is also true if any cluster (initial or additional) in the instance has vSAN chosen to be deployed on it.
 The first time you're prompted for the vSAN license (BYOL or purchased) and the edition.
 The next time that you select vSAN for a new cluster, the license that was chosen initially is reused.